FLming/CRNN.tf2/README.md

 ### Annotation file

 We should write the image path and its corresponding label to a text file in a certain format such as example data.
 The data input pipeline will automatically detect the known format.
-Customization is also very simple, please check out the [dataset.py](./crnn/dataset_factory.py)
+Customization is also very simple, please check out the [dataset factory](./crnn/dataset_factory.py)

 #### Support format